davekilian/primer/basic/index.md

 title: A Basic Computer
 ---

-In this chapter, we're going to design ourselves a simple computer &mdash; the primitive kind that were once designed and built single-handedly.

-The best way to start is to remind ourselves: what is a computer, anyways?

-There are plenty of ways to tackle that question; many are too philosophical or math-y for this book.
-As a practical approximatation, let's say computers are *programmable calculators*.

-To better understand what that means, it's helpful to look at where the term "computer" comes from.
-Once upon a time, "computer" was a job description.
-Academic, scientific and engineering institutions employed (human) computers to crunch numbers for them.
-The 2016 film [Hidden Figures](https://en.wikipedia.org/wiki/Hidden_Figures) gives you an idea of who these computers were and what it was like to be one.

-Many computers were drawn to the work because of they were good at arithmetic; nonetheless, computers frequently used calculators to aid them in their work (usually a [slide rule](https://en.wikipedia.org/wiki/Slide_rule)).
-The value in a computer wasn't necessarily to carry out arithmetic themselves so much as as to (correctly) string calculations together (usually lots of them) without making mistakes.
-Computers were typically brought in for very complex calculations involving many steps, or for large datasets requiring performing the same rudimentary calculations over and over.

-Let's look at a simple example of the kind of work you might ask a computer to do for you.
-We're going to borrow an example from high school algebra &mdash; but we're just going to churn through arithmetic without needing to understand what the formulas mean, so don't worry if you've never taken algebra or you've forgotten most of it by now.

-So, let's compute solutions to quadratic equation using the quadratic formula.
-The quadratic formula algebraically solves for $x$ in the following equation, where $A$, $B$ and $C$ are coefficients (any number, but a fixed one we already know ahead of time):
+How do computers work?
+This might seem like an innocent question, but search online and you might be surprised by how many different ways people try to answer it!

+In this chapter we're going to show you how computers work by sketching out the design of a rudimentary computer.
+What we'll end up with will look more like the computers they were building in the early- to mid-1900s than what we build today, but that's okay: that kind of computer serves as the core of our modern computers, and we'll have the rest of this book to cover what modern computers add to the mix.
+Our design won't be all too historically accurate &mdash; we're going to build toward the computers that exist today, rather than looking at old designs that didn't pan out.

+Ready?
+Then let's get started!

+## What is a Computer?

+If we want to design our own computer, knowing what a computer even is seems like a good place to start!

+Much ink has been put to paper trying to define what a computer is, and what computing is.
+Depending on how much of an affinity (or maybe patience) you have for philosophical pontification and papers with names like "A Fundamental Theory of ...," you may find these to either be fascinating or kind of useless; but either way, we don't have room in this book to define computation that way &mdash; yet we still need a basic working definition to start our design.

+Here's a reasonable, mostly-correct definition that we can use for now:

+<center><i>A computer is a programmable calculator.</i></center>

+Doesn't mean all too much yet, eh?
+One thing that might help is to examine where we got the word "computer" in the first place:

+## Computing in the Old Days

+The word "computer" predates the electronic devices that we think of one someone says the word.
+Before there were electronic computers, the computers were people &mdash; "computer" was a job title!

+Computers were most often employed by academic, scientific and engineering institutions; that is, the people who tend to have big numerical problems and need to crunch through a lot of calculations.
+If you're getting bored with this book and you'd rather watch a movie for a while (you'll come back though, right?), the 2016 film [Hidden Figures](https://en.wikipedia.org/wiki/Hidden_Figures) portrays computers working for NASA in the early 1960s.

+You might think being good at doing arithmetic in your head would be a necessity for working as a computer, back in the day before we had computing devices.
+Although many computers were indeed good at doing arithmetic in their heads, the main goal of the job was *accuracy*: if you're potentially stringing dozens or even hundreds of calculations together, it's important not to make a mistake part of the way through and throw everything off!
+Even the computers who were great at arithmetic kept calculators on their desks for harder calculations and checking their work.
+(This was before cheap consumer electronics, so they were probably using mechanical calculators like [slide rules](https://en.wikipedia.org/wiki/Slide_rule).)

+So if a computer's job wasn't to be good at arithmetic, what exactly were they doing?
+It's easiest to see using an example:

+## You are the Computer

+For a few minutes, you're going to play the role of a computer, as we walk through an example of a (very small) chunk of work someone might hire you to do as a computer.

+Our example will come from high school algebra, but it's okay if you haven't seen it before or forgot how it works &mdash; like with real computers (both human and electronic), your job is to carry out the steps of the calculation accurately, regardless of what they do or why they were set up that way.
+Ignorance is bliss, as they say.

+In [algebra](https://en.wikipedia.org/wiki/Algebra) (the "fill-in-the-blanks" branch of mathematics), one of the first big things students learn to do is learn to solve [quadratic equations](https://en.wikipedia.org/wiki/Quadratic_equation) by employing the [quadratic formula](https://en.wikipedia.org/wiki/Quadratic_formula).
+If you have a quadratic equation of the form:

-​	$0 = Ax^2 + Bx + C$
+​	$0 = Ax^2+Bx+C$

-The solution to this equation is given by the quadratic formula:
+... where $A$, $B$ and $C$ are all numbers you know, but $x$ is unknown (i.e. a blank you need to fill in), you can solve for $x$ (compute its value) by employing the quadratic formula:

 ​	$x = \dfrac{-B \pm \sqrt{B^2 - 4AC}}{2A}$

+For example, if you were presented with the following equation:

-So for example, the solution to $0 = 2x^2 + 5x + 3$ is:
+​	$0 = 2x^2 + 5x + 3$

+... and were asked to solve for $x$ algebraically &mdash; that is, figure out what value of $x$ causes everything to the right side of the equals side to reduce to zero &mdash; you'd start by realizing this is a quadratic equation where the value of $A$ is $2$, $B$ is $5$ and $C$ is $3$.
+We can solve for $x$ using the quadratic formula, with the correct numbers substituted in for $A$, $B$ and $C$:

+​	$x = \dfrac{-5 \pm \sqrt{5^2 - 4(2)(3)}}{2(2)}$

+If you've taken higher-level math classes, this might look easy enough to calculate; if not, it might look a little strange, because we're using a lot of shorthand notation from higher-level math.
+Let's rewrite the exact same thing the way you might have learned in school:

-​	$x = \dfrac{-5 \pm \sqrt{5^2 - 4 * 2 * 3}}{2(2)}$
+​	$x = (-5 \pm \sqrt{5 \times 5 - 4 \times 2 \times 3}) \div (2 \times 2)$

-Except that's not quite the full story &mdash; there's a $\pm$ sneaking around in there, which is a shortcut for saying there are two solutions given by two very similar-looking formulas: once which replaces $\pm$ with a $+$ and another which replaces $\pm$ with a $-$.
-So the two solutions are:
+Oh wait, there's still a '$\pm$' sneaking around in there.
+What does that mean?
+It's a short way of telling us there are actually *two* quadratic formulas: one with $\pm$ replaced with $+$, and another with $\pm$ replaced with $-$.
+So, according to the quadratic formula, there are two values of $x$:

-​	$x = \dfrac{-5 + \sqrt{5^2 - 4 * 2 * 3}}{2(2)}$, or $x = \dfrac{-5 - \sqrt{5^2 - 4 * 2 * 3}}{2(2)}$
+​	$(-5 + \sqrt{5 \times 5 - 4 \times 2 \times 3}) \div (2 \times 2)$

+​	$(-5 - \sqrt{5 \times 5 - 4 \times 2 \times 3}) \div (2 \times 2)$

+Notice the top line has a $+$ after the $-5$, and the other has $-$ instead.

+Okay, my computer friend, time to get to work!
+Compute the value of $x$ for me please!

-Say I asked you to compute these, and gave you a plain old calculator that can only do the following things:
+You can have a calculator to help you with your work.
+Actually, for the sake of accuracy, I ask you to please use the calculator instead of doing arithmetic in your head.
+Your calculator can do the following things:

-* **punch in** a number
+* allow you to **punch in** digits of the 'current number'
 * **add** another number to the current number
 * **subtract** another number from the current number
 * **multiply** another number with the current number